vinisalazar/metaphor/README.md

 $ cd metaphor

 # Create the Metaphor environment
-$ mamba env create -n metaphor -f environment.yaml
+$ mamba env create -f environment.yaml

 # Activate the environment
 # After this step, (metaphor) should show up next to your prompt.